Wynand91/fedauth/docs/api_strucure.md

   - The login is a post request that requires either a 'username' (email) or a 'provider'  in the request data:
   - > - **'username'** (email) :
-    >   - If a **username** is in request body, the API will check if the username domain is listed in the Federated Provider table.
+    >   - If a **username** is in request body, the API will check if the username domain is listed in the Dynamic Provider table.
     >   - If the **domain is found**, the auth url is built by API and returned to the frontend, who can then redirect to idP.
     >   - If the **domain is not found**, there will be no auth url in the response, and it is up to frontend to handle default login then (username and password) - Meaning your app should also rely on a default login
     >   - or **'provider'**:
-    >     - If a **provider** is in the request body, the API will check if there is such a provider in the Generic Provider table, and built the idP auth url,
+    >     - If a **provider** is in the request body, the API will check if there is such a provider in the Static Provider table, and built the idP auth url,
     >     - which is found in response.

 # Handling the response